 There was in fact a tragic corollary to these two VIP stories just a few short weeks later.
 On 24 March 1975, Flying Officer John Price (2nd from the left in the pic at the top of this page), my young and highly promising co-pilot on the sorties with General Ward and Admiral Leach, was killed when he was the co-pilot of Victor XH618 of 57 Sqn that was struck by a Buccaneer aircraft from RAF Honington while it was attempting to make a refuelling contact on Towline 5.

 I was a member of the Board of Inquiry into the accident.
 The three rear crew members of the Victor and the co-pilot were killed when the Victor, minus its complete tail plane assembly, was seen by at least one of the Buccaneer crews to pitch vertically downwards, explode in a huge fireball, and crash vertically into the North Sea; it has never been recovered.
 The Victor captain, Flight Lieutenant Keith Handscomb survived.
 He told the Inquiry that he saw his co-pilot trying, but failing, to eject because the extreme negative 'g' when the aircraft tail broke off meant that he could reach neither the ejection seat handle between his legs nor the one on the top of the seat because that was behind his neck.
 Martin Baker experts later worked out that the pitch down was probably minus 12g.
-Medical and other evidence showed that the captain was involuntarily ejected from the aircraft, When the aircraft pitched down, the top latch, designed to keep the ejection seat in position until, or unless, a firing sequence is initiated, failed and the first pilot's seat slid, unhindered, up the rails and left the aircraft with the pilot still strapped to it.
+Medical and other evidence showed that the captain was involuntarily ejected from the aircraft, When the aircraft pitched down, the top latch, designed to keep the ejection seat in position until, or unless, a firing sequence is initiated, failed and the first pilot's seat slid, unhindered, up the rails and left the aircraft with the pilot still strapped to it and he eventually separated himself from the seat and deployed his parachute.
 Flight Lieutenant Handscomb was picked up by a merchant ship within an hour.
 He survived with serious injuries but later returned to flying.
 Keith Handscomb, a highly experienced and respected Victor operator, died of natural causes in 2009.